-OTs can work with you at an early stage to try to maximise hand function using non-surgical methods to maintain and optimise the full movement and strength potential of hand joints.
+OTs can work with your child at an early stage to try to maximise hand function using non-surgical methods to maintain and optimise the full movement and strength potential of hand joints.

-Advice should be individualised to your needs.
-See what your local EB team recommends and supports.
+Advice should be individualised to your child's needs.
+See what your child's local EB team recommends and supports.